jianzhi-1/cs262a/neo.md

 ### What are the key results?

-The end result is the estabilishing of an end-to-end reinforcement learning system that is capable of building query execution plans that achieves equal or better performance compared to the state-of-the-art commercial optimisers (Oracle and Microsoft) on their own query execution engines (Figure 9).
+The end result is the establishing of an end-to-end reinforcement learning system that is capable of building query execution plans that achieves equal or better performance compared to the state-of-the-art commercial optimisers (Oracle and Microsoft) on their own query execution engines (Figure 9).
 Furthermore, it also generalises to unseen queries (6.4).

 ### What are the main limitations of this paper?

 Neo requires a priori knowledge about query rewrite rules to guarantee correctness (1).
 Also, as of writing, Neo is restricted to select-project-equijoin-aggregate queries.
 Then, there is a plethora of deep learning related limitations: (1) Neo does not yet generalise from one database to another.
 (2) Features are specific to a schema.
-(3) Neo still requires a tradiitonal query optimiser to bootstrap its learning process.
+(3) Neo still requires a traditional query optimiser to bootstrap its learning process.

 ### Why did this paper have an impact?